 Your component designators may be hidden for easier viewing during placement

-Altium Designer provides you with the flexibility of placing individual components (as shown in the video above) in a desired location within the board layout or having them arranged automatically by the program.
+Altium provides you with the flexibility of placing individual components (as shown in the video above) in a desired location within the board layout or having them arranged automatically by the program.
 Automatically or manual arranging of components can be done for a single component, select group or the entire board.
 In most situations, you may want to use a combination of these options to optimally place your components.

 Selecting multiple components (highlighted) for rearrangement

 Beginning with a schematic component placement can be fast since each component does not have to be added to the board individually.
 The capability to select and move groups of components simultaneously makes this rearrangement even easier and quicker.
 In most cases, group movement will need to be combined with individual placement to ensure that your components are placed optimally for functionality, reliability, and even manufacturability.

 The art of how to place components on PCB designs is quick and easy using Altium .
 The determination of the best location to place components requires some consideration.
 Where your component is located on the board can impact the board’s functionality, reliability, and manufacturability.

 For example, placing analog and digital components close together can create signal integrity problems, loading an area of the Printed Circuit Boards with that generate high temperatures as opposed to evenly distributing them over the board area make it difficult to adequately remove heat and placing components too close to other surface elements may prevent your manufacturer from performing essential fabrication tasks, such as a solder mask, or assembly tasks, such as soldering, without first redesigning the Printed Circuit Board layout.

 To help you mitigate these potential problems, you can apply the following guidelines as you place your components: